corbolais/co2narienvogel/README.md

 # CO<sub>2</sub>narienvogel

-Measures CO<sub>2</sub> concentration in room air and warns if levels become critical for Covid-19 infection risk.
+The project of the Netzbasteln radio-show #148 is a canary bird that measures CO<sub>2</sub> concentration in room air and warns if levels become critical for Covid-19 infection risk.
+Just like a canary bird warned miners when "[Evil Weather](https://de.wikipedia.org/wiki/B%C3%B6se_Wetter)" occured.

 ## Threshold values
 | LED color                 |CO<sub>2</sub> concentration |